charts

 • Click the Add Root Folder button to add a folder.

-• In the File Browser form, locate and select the folder where your Movie media (Radarr) (i.e. /data/Movies or /flex/Media/Movies) or TV media (Sonarr) (i.e. /data/TV or /flex/Media/TV) is stored (same as the one used for Plex), and click the Ok button.
+• In the File Browser form, locate and select the folder where your Movie media (Radarr) (i.e. /data/Movies or /flex/Media/Movies) or TV media (Sonarr) (i.e. /data/TV or /flex/Media/TV) is stored (same as the one used for Jellyfin and Plex), and click the Ok button.

 • Under the Movie Naming (Radarr) or Episode Naming (Sonarr) section, set the Rename Movies/Episodes option to Enabled.